orientechnologies/orientdb-docs/source/Tutorial-Java.md

 # Java Tutorial

-If you're only used to working with traditional RDBMS databases, you'll find that OrientDB is a very different beast.
-Since OrientDB is able to support document mode, graph mode, and object-oriented mode, different Java APIs are required.
-But there are some similarities too: in a roughly similar way to JDBC, a [Blueprints](https://github.com/tinkerpop/blueprints/) API exists, made by Tinkerpop, which supports the basic operations on a graph database.
-There is an OrientDB "driver" (or, better, "adapter") which makes it possible to operate without having to deal with OrientDB classes, and the resulting code should be mainly portable (Blueprints offers more adapters for other graph database products).
+In the event that you are used only to Relation database systems, you may find OrientDB a very unfamiliar system to work with.
+Given that it also supports Document, Graph and Object-Oriented modes, it requires different Java API's.
+But, there are some similarities between them too.

+Similar to JDBC, a [Blueprints](https://github.com/tinkerpop/blueprints) API exists, made by Tinkerpop, which supports the basic operations on a graph database.
+There is an OrientDB driver, (or, to be more accurate, an adapter), which makes it possible to operate without having to deal with OrientDB classes.
+This means that the resulting code is more portable, given that Blueprints offers adapters to other graphing database systems.

-In any case, if you need to tweak the database configuration, you need to use the OrientDB APIs directly.
-It's a good idea to use a mix: Blueprints when you can and the OrientDB APIs when you need them.
+If you need to tweak the database configuraiton, you need to use OrientDB API's directly.
+It is recommend that in these situations you use a mix: Bluepringts when you can, the OrientDB API's where necessary.

-### OrientDB Java APIs
+## OrientDB Java APIs

-OrientDB comes with 3 different APIs.
-Pick your based on your model (for more information look at [Java API](Java-API.md)):
+There are three different API's that OrientDB ships with.
+Choose one based on your mode.

 - [Graph API](Graph-Database-Tinkerpop.md) (suggested)
 - [Document API](Document-Database.md)
 - [Object API](Object-Database.md)

+OrientDB comes with 3 different APIs.
+Pick your based on your model (for more information look at [Java API](Java-API.md)):

+For more information on the API's in general, see [Java API](Java-API.md)

 ### Graph API

-#### Connecting to a database
+#### Connecting to a Graph Database

 The first object you need is a `OrientGraph`: